 Cancer that starts in the lymph nodes is lymphoma.
-Cancer may also spread from other areas of the body to the lymph nodes.
+Cancer may also spread from other areas of the body to various lymph nodes, including the neck.

 Swollen lymph nodes are usually due to a cause other than cancer, such as an infection.